Makr91/zoneweaver-api/docs/guides/getting-started.md

 # Getting Started
 {: .no_toc }

-This guide will walk you through setting up and configuring the ZoneWeaver API for the first time.
+This guide will walk you through setting up and configuring the ZoneweaverAPI for the first time.

 ## Table of contents
 {: .no_toc .text-delta }